Board & Advisory Council

 Bellingham, Washington

-Prior to joining Whatcom Community Foundation as their Vice President of Philanthropy, Brad served as the Executive Director of Skagit Valley College Foundation, Resource Development Director for North Cascades Institute, Development Director for Bellingham Technical College Foundation, and Director of Operations and Development at Whatcom Community College Foundation.
+Prior to joining Whatcom Community College Foundation as their Executive Director, Brad served as the Vice President of Philanthropy at Whatcom Community Foundation, Executive Director of Skagit Valley College Foundation, Resource Development Director for North Cascades Institute, Development Director for Bellingham Technical College Foundation, and Director of Operations and Development at Whatcom Community College Foundation.
 Before joining the Institute's board in 2021, Brad completed 7 years of service as a board member for the Association of Fundraising Professionals Advancement Northwest, and he currently serves as a board member for the Northwest Washington Estate Planning Council and leads the Skagit Estate Planning Seminars committee.
 Brad is a graduate of the Institute’s Graduate Residency program, graduating with the 3rd cohort in 2005.
 When he’s not at work, Brad enjoys being active and spending time outside hiking, biking, and skiing with his wife, Jenny and their two daughters, Campbell and Elise.

 Advisory Council